 How to Register with Student Accessibility Services

-To be eligible for disability services, a student must:
+To be eligible for accommodations, a student must:

 - receive notification from an Accessibility Coordinator that you are eligible;